-Planning - Environmental and Social Safeguards Implementation

-At this stage, as part of activity planning, WFP should ensure that necessary measures included in the ESMF and SEP are part of the activity planning, allocation of human and budgetary resources, and monitoring.
+Planning - Environmental and Social Safeguards Implementation are part of the activity planning, allocation of human and budgetary resources, and monitoring.
 For example, if CPs or contractors need to be trained on the ESMF, when and how will this take place, who will conduct the training, what kind of budget will be required, etc. This is the stage where the measures in the ESMF and SEP should be integrated into the general operating procedures for all activities.